QualiTorque/terraform-provider-torque/docs/resources/environment.md

   	### Limitations:
   	- Environment duration cannot be extended.
+  	- Environment resource state is not refreshed with actual environment if it drifted
+  	- Terminated environment will be removed when running terraform destroy, but other values of the environment concrete state might cause terraform destroy to fail
 ---

 # torque_environment (Resource)

 Warning: This terraform resource is still in Beta.
+Use with caution.
+Issues may be reported in the provider's GitHub repository.

 		Launches a new Torque Environment from an existing blueprint.